 The event is commemorated by the annual ‘Levellers Day’ to celebrate their ideals of democracy, equality and religious freedom.
 It’s been taking place in Burford each May for over 40 years, with a mix of political debates, music and dancing, guest speakers and a street parade.

 During the 1800s and 1900s, Burford prospered from the many local industries it supported over the centuries, including farming, agriculture and building.
 It has been a town for over 900 years, and its excellent position on one of the country’s major crossroads has ensured frequent visitors and remarkable trade throughout its entire history, right through to the modern day.

 Burford is a great place to shop for antiques.
-Gateway Antiques specialises in 17th to early 20th-century English and Continental furniture and decorative items, and nearby Burford Antiques & Interiors have a range of vintage and contemporary furniture, mirrors and lights.
+Gateway Antiques specialises in 17th- to early 20th-century English and Continental furniture and decorative items, and nearby Burford Antiques & Interiors stocks a range of vintage and contemporary furniture, mirrors and lights.

 There are also lots of cute interiors, home and gift shops along the High Street.
-Some of our favourites are the Cook Shop for gadgets and culinary utensils, Three French Hens for cards and gifts like candles and door signs, Burford Wood Craft for beautifully crafted wooden items, and the Oxford Brush Company for plastic-free, sustainable brushes for every occasion!
+Some of our favourites are Three French Hens for cards, homewares and gifts, Bramble & Gooseberry for hand-poured soy wax candles, Burford Woodcraft for beautifully crafted wooden items, and the Oxford Brush Company for plastic-free, sustainable brushes for every possible occasion!

 Cotswold Wildlife Park and Gardens is a couple of miles south of Burford on the A361.
 Set in 160 acres of beautifully landscaped gardens, the park is home to over 250 different species of animals including rhinos, giraffes, wolves, lemurs, leopards and lions, as well as one of the largest reptile collections in the country.
 There’s also a children’s playground, gift shop and café.